LennartKeller/trf_training_tut/text/HuggingFaceTrainer.md

 Making the hyperparameters adjustable via a command-line interface decouples the hyperparameters from the rest of the code and alleviates this issue.
 While there are arguably a lot of different solutions to this problem with many strategies that are more sophisticated than a command-line interface, it is a good start.
 It has the advantage of being platform-independent without requiring additional dependencies.
 Also, it does not require learning additional tooling.

 Huggingface comes with a built-in solution called `HfArgumentParser`.
-It creates command-line interfaces by exposing the fields of `dataclasses` to command-line arguments.
+It creates command-line interfaces by exposing the fields of `dataclasses` as command-line arguments.
-Since `dataclasses` are widely used in the Huggingface ecosystem to define configurations (i.e., TrainingArguments), it can be used to controll the configuration of nearly each aspect of the training.
-Only the
+Since many classes of the `transformers` library have corresponding configuration `dataclasses` that store all their parameters, the `HfArgumentParser` can be used to control nearly every aspect of the training.
+The example below shows how easy it is to create custom dataclasses, so that

 ```{code-cell} ipython
 from dataclasses import dataclass, field